2019 Japanese Grand Prix: Qualifying

 Sebastian Vettel took pole position ahead of Leclerc and Bottas.
 This was Vettel's first pole position since the Canadian Grand Prix and the fifth consecutive pole position for Ferrari.
 The team took their 64th front-row lockout, equalling Mercedes's record.
 The pole position time of 1:27.064, which was set by the German driver, meaning the fastest ever lap made in Suzuka, beating the previous best ever lap of 1:27.319, which was set by Lewis Hamilton during the qualifying of the 2017 edition.
 Vettel's pole would eventually turn out to be his final in Formula One.
+Vettel’s lap time would stand until 2025, when Red Bull’s Max Verstappen set a record lap time of 1:26:983 around Suzuka.